What is semantic HTML5?

 Indirectly Related Aside

-Here we have identified some indirectly related content to the page, outside the principal article of content.
-Here we indicate that the content in the aside is not directly related to the principal article.
+Here we have identified some indirectly related content to the page outside the principal article of content.
+With this correct implementation of semantic HTML5, we indicate that the content in the aside is not directly related to the principal article.

 Section vs. Article

-Personal tip: I have found that nesting sections inside an article of content is both logical for a machine, but also for a human (the HTML code will be easier to read for the developer).
+Personal tip: I have found that nesting sections inside an article of content is logical for a machine, and also for a human (the HTML code will be easier to read for the developer).

-As mentioned above, for SEO purposes, you should concentrate on providing a solid, simple structure.
+As mentioned above, for SEO purposes, you should concentrate on providing a page with a solid, simple structure.

 Semantic HTML5 is not for design.

-All SEO (and AEO) comes down to communication and credibility.
-I will continue to write regularly here on SEMrush about techniques for improving your communication and your credibility with Google and Bing (by the way, Bing is about to make a big comeback).
+All SEO (and AEO) comes down to communication, credibility, and deliverability.
+I will continue to write regularly here on SEMrush about techniques for improving your communication, your credibility, and the deliverability of your content with Google and Bing (by the way, Bing is about to make a big comeback).

-Please do share your thoughts about this article in the comments section below, but also feel free to post your questions about communication and credibility in SEO; your questions will help define the priorities of what I should be writing about.
+Please do share your thoughts about this article in the comments section below, but also feel free to post your questions about communication, credibility, and deliverability in SEO; your questions will help define the priorities of what I should be writing about.

 In Closing: A Reminder of Good Semantic HTML5 Markup for SEO

-Structure, importance, roles, and hierarchy are things that humans often understand instinctively from the design/layout.
+Structure, roles, relative importance, and hierarchy are things that humans often understand instinctively from the design/layout.
 Correctly using the correct semantic HTML tags in the place of <div> simply makes that same understanding easier for machines.